 - Changes in tolerance from not using or using less.
-This happens after being in jail, detox, or following a period of abstinence.
+This happens after being in-patient, in jail, or following a period of less or no opioid use.

-- Mixing opioids with alcohol or benzodiazepines (benzos).
-Benzos include Klonopin, Xanax, Ativan, Valium, Librium, and others.
+- Mixing opioids with respiratory depressants or “downers” such as alcohol or benzodiazepines (benzos).

-- Mixing opioids with stimulants, such as: crack/cocaine, meth, speed, and others.
+- Mixing opioids with stimulants, such as cocaine and methamphetamine.

 Prevent a fatal overdose

-There are many harm reduction strategies for preventing overdoses from occurring, and preventing overdoses from becoming fatal.
-The goal of these strategies is to keep individuals who use opioids alive:
+There are many harm reduction strategies for preventing overdoses from occurring or from becoming fatal:

 - Always carry naloxone (multiple doses if possible).